-Richmond is the only university in the UK to offer an Associate Degree accredited in the United Kingdom that offers opportunities for transfer to universities in the United States.
+Richmond is the only university in the UK to offer a US Associate Degree accredited in the United Kingdom that offers opportunities for transfer to universities in the United States.

 The International Associates Degree is challenging and interdisciplinary broad subject based programme designed to reach out across disciplines and develop your intellectual capabilities and critical skills.
 The curriculum is designed to ensure that you have the best start when adapting to the academic world while preparing for further academic specialisation and for transferring to the United States.

 ☐ US High School Diploma (or equivalent): 2.5 GPA minimum (on 4.0 scale)